 Cost of solar panels in Massachusetts

-On average, a solar panel system will cost $3-$5 per watt; however, these prices can vary depending on location.
-For example, if you are in a metro area such as Boston, solar panel installations may be more expensive.
+In Massachusetts, an average solar panel system size is 6 kilowatts (kW) and costs $4.06 per watt, according to Find Energy.
+However, these prices can vary depending on location.
+For example, solar panel installations may be more expensive if you are in a metro area such as Boston.

 Solar incentives and rebates in Massachusetts

 Federal and state solar incentives can help you significantly cut the cost of purchasing your own panels in Massachusetts.
 There are several financial perks available to people who purchase solar panels.